Self-guided Sightseeing Tour #1 in Arles, France

 Show sight on map

-The church of the Discalced Carmelites, in Arles, is the only vestige of the convent built in 1649 by the members of the monastic order, reformed by Saint John of the Cross, of the Discalced Carmelites.
-Of this church, only the north façade is now accessible and of architectural interest.
+The church of the Discalced Carmelites, in Arles, is the only vestige of the convent built in 1649 by members of the monastic order, reformed by Saint John of the Cross, of the Discalced Carmelites.
+Of this church, only the north façade is now accessible and is of architectural interest.

 Wikipedia: Église des Carmes-Déchaussés d'Arles (FR)